 The landfill is used for disposal of ash from the WTE facility, non-burnable materials such as bricks and dirt, oversized materials that will not fit in the feed chute at the WTE facility, and materials received in excess of the WTE facility processing capacity.
-Although total solid waste tons delivered to Solid Waste have increased 3.3% annually since 2012, the efforts to reduce, reuse, recycle, and recover have resulted in maintaining the projected landfill life of 2103.
+Although total solid waste tons delivered to Solid Waste have increased an average of 2.1% annually since 2012, the efforts to reduce, reuse, recycle, and recover have resulted in maintaining the projected landfill life through 2103.